dokkev/obsidian-valut/Homework 18 - NLP.md

 These methods have significantly advanced the field of NLP by enabling more effective handling of sequential data, capturing long-range dependencies within the text, and improving the accuracy of predictive models in tasks such as machine translation and question-answering systems.
 They can be used in text generation, sentiment analysis, language translation, speech recognition, and more.

 ## Assumptions and limitations
+The assumption that sequential data can be adequately modeled using these networks may not always hold, especially for highly complex or non-sequential data patterns.
+The document highlights issues such as the vanishing and exploding gradient problems that can affect the training of deep RNNs.
+Although GRUs and LSTMs mitigate some of these issues through their gating mechanisms, challenges in training efficiency and computational resources remain.